 Now on to the Facts!

 1.)
-Eyelash vipers are nocturnal (they are active at night).
+These vipers are nocturnal (active at night).

 2.)
 The eyelash viper is arboreal (spend their life in trees).

 3.)
-Like all pit vipers, the eyelash viper has 2 pits on the frontal sides of its head.
+Like all pit vipers, these vipers have 2 pits on the frontal sides of its head.
 These pits are used to detect heat and assist with hunting its warm-blooded prey.

 4.)
-This viper’s venom contains hemotoxins and neurotoxins, containing hemorrhagic and procoagulants compounds (this causes massive clotting of blood).
+This viper’s venom contains hemotoxins and neurotoxins, containing hemorrhagic and procoagulants compounds (this causes massive blood clotting).
 It affects both the cardiovascular system and the central nervous system, making it highly toxic, and sometimes fatal to humans.
-It also has a digestive enzyme which aids in the digestion of it’s prey.
+It also has a digestive enzyme which aids in the digestion of its prey.

 But wait, there’s more on the eyelash viper!

 6.)
 These beautiful snakes have been mistakenly transported with banana shipments to other countries.